Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-08-02: Fix zero-width space normalization bug
 - 2023-08-04: Improve test suite coverage to 92%
 - 2023-08-05: Update Amharic stopword list with 10 new words
+- 2023-08-05: Update Amharic stopword list with 10 new words